rkxing/CycleGAN-tennis-to-baseball/README.md

 # CycleGAN-tennis-to-baseball
-CycleGAN implementation to perform image-to-image translation of tennis balls to baseballs
+Implementation of the CycleGAN architecture to perform image-to-image translation of tennis balls to baseballs and vice versa.

 ## Data